-Average weekday boardings for the three proposed express bus services to employment centers in Berkeley, Emeryville and Oakland are summarized in Table 4-4.
-These lines are projected to attract more ridership in Package E as there would be no BART extension to draw a portion of the potential passengers.
+Average weekday total daily boardings for the three proposed express bus services to employment centers in Berkeley, Emeryville and Oakland are summarized in Table 4-4.
+These lines are projected to attract more ridership in Package E as there would be no BART extension to draw away a portion of the potential passengers.
+The proposed express bus service in all packages would be provided by either WestCAT or AC Transit and the forecasted ridership is independent of which operator runs it.